byondnabove-commits/freelo/apps/docs/architecture/organization.md

 ctx.set("organizationId", organization.id)
 ```

+This ensures that all application data remains tenant-scoped.

-See `multi-tenancy.md` for the full middleware stack and RLS enforcement.
+See `multi-tenancy.md` for middleware and PostgreSQL RLS enforcement.

 ---